Title: Descriptive Review

 How does that leafy thing move?
 Magic?
 Nope.

-Think it only moves from a forceful bolus push?
-Not quite. (yes this weighted force may contribute to it but it can also happen with less heavy boluses).
+Think it only moves from a the mere weight of a bolus?
+Not completely (while contributory, it can also happen with less heavy boluses).

 “Inversion of the epiglottis is primarily a passive movement that has been described as a two-step procedure, moving from an upright position to a horizontal plane, then moving from the horizontal position to its fully inverted position.” p.3